 What will you call your record label?
 It’s vital that your label have a unique business name, so be sure to research your options before choosing.
 Check for other businesses with the same name using sources including state registries, the federal trademark database and even Google.
 You might also want to be sure the name is available as a website domain, even if that organization does business under another brand.

-Once you’ve chosen your record label’s name, you want to protect your brand.
-By registering for a trademark, you ensure your brand name remains unique among the competition.
+You want to protect your brand once you’ve chosen your record label’s name.
+Registering for a trademark ensures your brand name remains unique among the competition.